 Workers' compensation procedures differ from state to state, but the general concepts are similar.
-Most, if not all, states' workers' compensation procedures involve the steps we'll describe in this article.
+Most states' workers' compensation procedures involve the steps we'll describe in this article.

-After you have formally reported a work-related injury, the workers' compensation insurer has the right to demand that you see a doctor of its choice.
-This exam is usually called an Independent Medical Examination (IME), but it is not independent.
+After you've formally reported a work-related injury and filed your claim, the workers' compensation insurer has the right to demand that you see a doctor of its choice.
+This exam is usually called an Independent Medical Examination (IME), but it isn't truly independent.

 The insurer carefully selects a doctor that it can count on to deliver a report as favorable to the insurer as can reasonably be expected.
-If the doctor's reports start being more favorable to injured employees, the insurer will usually drop that doctor from its list of IME doctors.
+If the doctor's reports begin to favor injured employees, the insurer will usually drop that doctor from its list of IME doctors.

 At the IME, you will be required to give a lengthy explanation of your physical history, how the injury occurred, and your complaints and symptoms since the injury.
 After you've answered all of the doctor's questions, the doctor will examine you.
-If you do not comply reasonably with the doctor's requests, the insurer may be entitled to terminate your workers' compensation benefits.
+If you don't comply with the doctor's requests, the insurer may be entitled to terminate your workers' compensation benefits.

 Some states require that all issues in the case be decided at one hearing; others allow for a series of hearings over a number of months.
 Either way, the usual issues to be decided at a workers' compensation hearing are:

-Different states have different methods for the payment of lawyers in workers' compensation cases.
-In personal injury cases, attorneys customarily take one third of whatever they collect for their client as their fee.
-That is generally not permitted in workers’ compensation cases.
-At standard workers' compensation hearings, attorneys fees are determined in either of two ways:
+States have different methods for determining how lawyers are paid in workers' compensation cases.
+In personal injury cases, attorneys customarily take one-third of whatever they collect for their client as their fee.
+That arrangement is generally not permitted in workers' comp cases.
+At standard workers' compensation hearings, attorneys' fees are calculated in one of two ways:

 For lump sum settlements, most states allow the attorney to take a percentage of the lump sum settlement, again generally 20% or less.
 (Read our article on costs and fees to learn more.)